seedatnabeel/H-CAT/README.md

 Data and hardness characterization are crucial in Data-Centric AI.

 Many methods have been developed for this purpose.
-H-CAT provides a unified interface for 13 state-of-the-art methods making them easy to use and/or evaluate. s
+H-CAT is a unified framework and API interface for 13 state-of-the-art hardness and data characterization methods --- making them easy to use and/or evaluate.

-We also include a benchmark capability which allows these hardness characterization methods (HCMs) to be evaluated on 9 different types of hardness.
+We also include a benchmark capability that allows these hardness characterization methods (HCMs) to be evaluated on 9 different types of hardness.

 ![image](pipeline.png "H-CAT framework")